 The Awesome Tips

-1. During pregnancy, start playing music with genre such as classical, dance, instrumental jazz, blues with earphones not earbuds, not ipods but earphones like over the head one.
+1. During pregnancy, start playing music with genres such as classical, dance, instrumental jazz, blues with earphones not earbuds, not ipods but earphones like over the head one.
 While resting you may play music on top of your tummy, the way you speak to an unborn child.
 From inside the womb the baby can hear the music and who knows she/he dances with it!

 2. Read creative books (yes start it while pregnant) it enhances your memory and increases your intelligence which the infant adopts.

 3. Once the infant sees and feels the real world, play soothing classical music from the background, keep it at a low volume.

 4. Compile classical music for playtime, suggested playlist are:

 1. Carnival Of The Animals: Finale – Saint-Saëns